tum-ens/urbs/doc/theorydoc/storage_prob.rst

 Commodity dispatch constraints
 ------------------------------
-The commodity unit untilization constraints are expanded by the use of storages.
+The commodity unit utilization constraints are expanded by the use of storages.

 Amendments to the Vertex rule